Zuhkov/docker-wallabag/README.md

     sudo docker run -p 8080:80 -d --env WALLABAG_SALT=34gAogagAigJaurgbqfdvqQergvqer zuhkov/docker-wallabag:latest /sbin/my_init

-### SSH into the container

-Please refer to the [Phusion documentation](https://github.com/phusion/baseimage-docker#login) to fetch the insecure-key used by default on the container started by the script.

 ## Testing wallabag dev version

 The same script enable to "mount" a specific source directory instead of the one from the container.
-Just uncomment le SOURCEPATH line, and set it to the absolut path of the wallabag source directory you want to use.
+Just uncomment the SOURCEPATH line, and set it to the absolute path of the wallabag source directory you want to use.

 ## building from Dockerfile